Best Paralegal Schools in Massachusetts

 • Visit the campus if possible.

-• Ask about job placement rates and internship partners.
+• Ask about employment outcomes.
+(Verify with the school) and internship partners.

 • Review the total cost, including books and fees.